d-fischer/pdm/README.md

 pdm is a little tool that helps you manage all your different projects.

-The initial version only supports switching between the projects inside one folder.
+The initial version only supports switching between projects within project folders.
-Later, there will be additional features like support for multiple project folders and keeping your tooling configuration in sync.
+Later, there will be additional features like keeping your tooling configuration in sync.

 ## Installation